-The following sample is broken into three initial activities to allow time to introduce concepts, allow students to practice journaling assignments, and to engage in discussion of journal entries and character traits.
+The following sample lesson is broken into three initial activities to allow time to introduce concepts, allow students to practice journaling assignments, and to engage in discussion of journal entries and character traits.
 The teacher can combine some of the activities as time allows, or choose to follow the breakdown of activities as noted below.
 Teachers may choose to do all of the initial activities within one week or across three weeks, depending on the class schedule and as time permits.
 This lesson should be introduced at the beginning of the semester.

-After the initial activities, time should be allotted each week to ongoing assignment of journal topic and to engage in discussion of journal entries and character traits.
+After the initial activities, time should be allotted each week for assignment of additional journal topics and to engage in discussion of journal entries and character traits.